 - (a) The Company's oil and gas activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - (b) The Company has discontinued oil and gas operations in various jurisdictions and has sold, dispersed of, or written down the carrying value of the related assets to nominal amounts.
-An estimate of the total liability, if any, for which the Company might become obligated as a result of its role as operator, guarantor, or indemnifier is not determinable, nor expected to be material, and no amount has been provided for in these consolidated financial statements.
+An estimate of the total liability, if any, for which the Company might become obligated as a result of its role as operator, guarantor, or indemnifier is not determinable, nor expected to be material, and no amount has been provided for in these consolidated financial statements. - (c) The transformation process is now complete, the licenses were granted subsequent to year-end, and the Company is subject to annual license fees and a mining usufruct fee.
+However, as the granting of the licenses was a subsequent event, no amounts have been recorded for these items in these consolidated financial statements.

-- (c) Upon completion of the Transformation Process, the Poland concessions may be subject to annual licence fees and a mining usufruct fee.
-The requirement to pay such fees is contingent upon the completion of the Transformation Process, and accordingly no amounts have been recorded for these items in these consolidated financial statements. - (d) During 2020, the Company received a tax assessment for Petromanas in the amount of €2,085,686 (\$3,248,039) relating to taxes assessed on a 2017 gain on intercompany debt forgiveness.
+- (d) During 2020, the Company received a tax assessment for Petromanas in the amount of €2,085,686 (\$3,248,039) relating to taxes assessed on a 2017 gain on intercompany debt forgiveness.
 The Company disagrees with the assessment and would have disputed the amount.
-However, during 2020, the Company lost control of Petromanas as it entered a court approved liquidation process (see Note 2(c)).
-Accordingly, no amounts have been accrued in these consolidated financial statements relating to this contingent liability.

-During 2021 the Company was advised that the liquidator for Petromanas commenced action against the Company's subsidiary Gallic Lux 2 in order to recover the amount owing pursuant to the tax assessment.
+However, during 2020, the Company lost control of Petromanas as it entered a court approved liquidation process (see Note 2(c) in the consolidated financial statements).
+Accordingly, no amounts have been accrued in these consolidated financial statements relating to this contingent liability. - During 2021 the Company was advised that the liquidator for Petromanas commenced action against the Company's subsidiary Gallic Lux 2 in order to recover the amount owing pursuant to the tax assessment.
 The Company believes the claims are without merit.
-As the ultimate resolution of this dispute cannot be predicted at this time, no liability has been accrued related to it as at August 31, 2022 and 2021.

-- (e) The Company may be subject to various claims, lawsuits and other complaints arising in the ordinary course of business.
-The Company records provisions for losses when claims become probable and the amounts are estimable.
+As the ultimate resolution of this dispute cannot be predicted at this time, no liability has been accrued related to it as at August 31, 2024 and August 31, 2023. - (e) The Company may be subject to various claims, lawsuits and other complaints arising in the ordinary course of business.
+The Company records provisions for losses when claims become probable, and the amounts are estimable.
 Although the outcome of such matters cannot be determined, it is the opinion of management that the final resolution of these matters will not have a material adverse effect on the Company's financial condition, operations or liquidity.
 The outcome of these litigations cannot be reasonably determined, as a result, no amounts have been accrued. - (f) The Company is party to certain management contracts.
-At the year-end these contracts contain minimum commitments of approximately \$544,000.
+At the year-end these contracts contain minimum commitments of approximately \$350,000 for each of three executives, totaling \$1,050,000.
+The payment is triggered by termination without due cause or a corporate change of control.
 As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.